tfoldi/ros2_qtcanbus/README.md

 ## Dependencies

-- ROS2 Foxy, Galactic, or Rolling (or later)
+- ROS2 Foxy, Galactic, or Rolling (or later). `main` should work on all of these.
 - Qt 5.12 or later

 ## Installation